-This page is dedicated to Emily’s offerings and work around addressing the cultural, class, gender and racial imbalances in art, both in school curricula and the wider art world.
-Emily actively advocates for better representation of BAME art and artists in schools and galleries, a reclaiming of the Ofsted focus on Cultural Capital and a general shift in how we decide what is and isn’t art.
+This page is dedicated to Emily’s work around addressing the cultural, class, gender and racial imbalances in art, both in school curricula and the wider art world.
+Emily actively advocates for better representation of a broader and more representative range of art and artists in schools and galleries, a reclaiming of the Ofsted focus on Cultural Capital and a general shift in how we decide what is and isn’t art.

 Emily centres herself as an Indo-Guyanese, London born woman who has inhabited the mostly white spaces of teaching and art.
 She draws on her own personal experiences as well as her years of teaching, leading and consulting on art in education.
 The page is regularly updated as a collection of the broad work that Emily is doing in the form of consultancy, blogposts etc.